UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Introduction

 \section{Introduction}

 Within embodied intelligence, learning from human demonstrations \cite{zhou2025you, ye2024latent, qin2022dexmv, luo2025being,liu2024quasisim} has emerged as a dominant paradigm.
-However, the embodiment gap between the human hand and robotic hands of varying morphologies \cite{lum2025crossing} poses significant challenges for this area, which existing studies have yet to effectively address.
+However, the embodiment gap between human hands and robotic hands of varying morphologies \cite{lum2025crossing} poses significant challenges for this area, which existing studies have yet to effectively address.
+Notably, most research focuses on anthropomorphic hands, while cross-embodiment generalization to 2/3-fingered grippers remains largely unexplored.
 For example, retargeting-based methods typically map only the kinematic poses while ignoring critical dynamic information.
-Meanwhile, the existing imitation learning methods remain at merely reproducing human operations\cite{wu2023learning,qin2022dexmv}.
-Given the morphological and dynamic discrepancies between the human hands and robot hands of varying structures, such as differences in finger count and degrees of freedom, such direct reproduction limits them far below the level demonstrated by humans.
+Existing imitation learning methods remain at merely reproducing human operations\cite{wu2023learning,qin2022dexmv}.
+Given the morphological and dynamic discrepancies between human hands and robot hands of varying structures, such as differences in finger count and degrees of freedom, such direct reproduction limits them far below the level demonstrated by humans.